 - have breast cancer.

 - have or might have prostate cancer.

 - have urinary problems due to an enlarged prostate.

+- have high blood pressure or are being treated for high blood pressure.

 - have heart problems.

 - have kidney or liver problems.

 - have problems breathing while you sleep (sleep apnea).